masolimano/maneage/README-pipeline.md

 output](https://gitlab.com/makhlaghi/reproducible-paper-output/raw/master/paper.pdf)
 of this pipeline is also present in [a separate repository](https://gitlab.com/makhlaghi/reproducible-paper-output).
-Notice the last paragraph of the Acknowledgements where all the dependencies are mentioned with their versions.
+Notice the last paragraph of the Acknowledgments where all the dependencies are mentioned with their versions.

 Below, we start with a discussion of why Make was chosen as the high-level